fabianjra/Tutoriales-iOS/README.md

 - Occasionally we tweak the CHCR of controls to resolve ambiguity.
 - This is how we make our applications adaptive in their layout.

-**Links that helps:**
+**Links that helps (Intrinsic Content Size):**
 - [Views with Intrinsinc Content Size](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/ViewswithIntrinsicContentSize.html)
 - [Content Hugging Compression Resistance (CHCR)](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW21)

 ## UIStackView:

-This is a container (has no intrinsic content size of it's own).
+* This is a container (has no intrinsic content size of it's own).
-Not all distribution work the same.
+* Not all distribution work the same.
-Everything inside needs to be intrinsically content sized (Everything needs to be able to size itself).
+* Everything inside needs to be intrinsically content sized (Everything needs to be able to size itself).
-Stackviews doesn't have a specific size by default, the dinamically change based on the content it has inside (buttons, labels, etc).
+* Stackviews doesn't have a specific size by default, the dinamically change based on the content it has inside (buttons, labels, etc).

 **Distribution: Fill:**
 - Fills all available space.